 Art History (PhD)

-The PhD Program in Art History is not currently accepting applications for admission.
+The PhD Program in Art History is not accepting applications for admission.
 The program is suspended, with a June 2020 official close date.

 Coursework required for the PhD in Art History includes completion of the MA degree plus 15 credit hours ARTH 500-level electives, 15 credit hours of ARTH 600-level electives, 6 credit hours of Dissertation Research, and 6 credit hours of graduate level electives outside the Art History Program, for a total of 72 credit hours.
 Additional 600-level courses may be substituted for 500-level.